Swati2212/100dayscode/README.md

 ### DAY 40 & 41: FLIGHT DEAL FINDER
 ### DAY 42: INTRODUCTION TO HTML
 ### DAY 43: INTRODUCTION TO CSS
+### DAY 44 & 45 & 46: PERSONAL WEBSITE USING HTML AND CSS